Watch our welcome video and visit one of our worship services.

 Praying with the Saints

-Father Paul leads evening prayer and tells the story of St. Andrew, the man who converted the first bishop of Rome.
+Father Paul leads evening prayer and tells the story of one of the greatest minds the church has ever produced.

 November 25, 2020